fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 a different identity or deleting the `ServiceAccount` altogether, as the controller `ServiceAccount` should not be deleted.
 The best mitigation in this case is to restart the Flux controllers so the cache is purged.

-**EKS Pod Identity**: In EKS Pod Identity the association between a `ServiceAccount` and an IAM Role is not configured on the `ServiceAccount` annotations, nor anywhere else inside the Kubernetes cluster.
-The association is established entirely through the EKS/IAM APIs.
-In this case, all the mitigations mentioned above apply, except for the one that involves changing the annotations of the `ServiceAccount`, as there are no annotations to change.

 ### Library Integration